Radiculopathy — or a pinched nerve in the spine — can lead to a variety of uncomfortable symptoms, including pain, weakness, and numbness.

 In some cases, nerves affecting the bowel and bladder can become compressed, leading to bowel or bladder incontinence or loss of control.

-- sharp pain starting in the back, extending to the foot
+- sharp pain starting in the back

 - sharp pain with sitting or coughing